Paranoid2droid/cv/index.md

 ## Albums & EPs

 > *The Artifacts of Ripples*: **A personal music project of mine, exploring the edge of making music in a bedroom.
-I made the album "Radio Rex" totally by iPad, getting rid of the complexity of a traditional music studio.**
+I made the album "Radio Rex" totally by iPad, getting rid of the complexity and expensiveness of traditional music production in studio.**

 <iframe width="100%" height="200" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/703468422&color=%237c766d&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>